WHALES OF LORETO

 SEASON:

-Our expeditions last eight hours, offering ample time to traverse a broad expanse of sea and increasing the chances of spotting Blue Whales, Fin Whales, Hybrid whales, Humpback Whales, and both common and bottlenose Dolphins, among other marine species.
+Our expeditions last eight hours, offering ample time to traverse a broad expanse of sea and increasing the chances of spotting not only blue whales but also fin whales, hybrid whales, humpback whales, pilot whales, sperm whales and both common and bottlenose dolphins, among other marine species like orcas.

-During this wildlife long range expedition, we'll journey up to 100 miles from Loreto's marine national park, delving into the offshore waters and islands in pursuit of blue whales and other cetaceans.
+During this wildlife long range adventure, we'll journey up to 100 to 150 miles from Loreto's marine national park, delving into the offshore waters and islands in search of blue whales and other cetaceans.

 -